SLLS 2023: Learn more about CLOSER and our resources for researchers

-Thank you for visiting our bespoke BERA 2023 conference page!
+Thank you for visiting our bespoke SLLS 2023 conference page!

 CLOSER, the home of longitudinal research, is the interdisciplinary partnership of leading social and biomedical longitudinal population studies, the UK Data Service and The British Library.